-This Fall we want to learn from the spiritual masters—ancient and modern—about how to better care for and strengthen our soul, the Self that is “hidden with Christ in God” (Col. 3:3).
-This will be a demanding and, at times, humiliating process.
+For the past year or so, I have been learning from the spiritual masters—ancient and modern—about how to better care for and strengthen our soul, the Self that is “hidden with Christ in God” (Col. 3:3).
+This is a demanding and, at times, humiliating process.
 To paraphrase Jesus’ matter-of-fact zinger, “If you want to find your (true) life, you first need to lose it (i.e., the false self).

 “People will do anything, no matter how absurd, in order to avoid facing their own souls.
 One does not become enlightened by imagining figures of light, but by making the darkness conscious.
 The latter procedure, however, is disagreeable and therefore not popular.”